 You’ll find most of the big players like WooCommerce, Salesforce and NetSuite are supported.
 Then you can search by category to find what you need, from web dev tools to CRM systems.

-They’ve also got Zapier integration which adds roughly a trillion integrations.
-But if you're tech savvy and can’t find an integration for your needs, you can always build your own solution with Braintree’s open API.
+It also has Zapier integration which adds roughly a trillion integrations.
+But if you're tech-savvy and can’t find an integration for your needs, you can always build your own solution with Braintree’s open API.

 There are also tutorials for complex and simple procedures, whether you just want to confirm an email address or figure out the IRS reporting requirements.
 You’ll be able to find answers to just about any query - it’s an excellent resource for beginners and veterans alike.

 PayPal’s customer support and Seller Protection is where it shines.
 It helps protect your money and gives peace of mind to your business and customers, so you can buy and sell with confidence.

 From the get-go Stripe has put a concerted effort into their customer support and it shows.
 They’ve built a responsive solution that has you covered, with chat, email and phone support no matter what time zone you’re in.